-Where CZI is the current zone indicator, the study samples can be distinguished to multiple electric flow units according to their CZI.3.Materials and Methods
+Where CZI is the current zone indicator, the study samples can be distinguished to multiple electric flow units according to their CZI.

+4. Materials and Methods

-In the present work, 51 rock samples were collected from Nubia Sandstone, where 32 samples are obtained from the Araba Formation, 3 samples are from the Abu Durba Formation, 10 samples are from the Ahemir Formation, and the rest are from the Malha Formation.
+In the present work, the studied samples have been collected from Araba, Abu Durba, Ahemir, and the Malha formations (fifty one rock samples were collected from Nubia Sandstone, where thirty two samples are obtained from the Araba Formation, three samples are from the Abu Durba Formation, ten samples are from the Ahemir Formation, and the rest are from the Malha Formation).
 These samples have been conducted to several laboratory measurements.
 The available specimens of Abu Hasswa section were cut into cylinders using a laboratory diamond drill.
-All samples plugs were of 2.5 cm in diameter and ranged from 3.5 to 4.0 cm in length (API Specifications (1960)) .
+All samples plugs were of 2.5 cm in diameter and ranged from 3.5 to 4.0 cm in length (API Specifications, 1960).

 The samples need to remove any moisture content or residual fluids before the petrophysical measurements.
-The Soxhlet extraction apparatus method was used for cleaning the Nubia sandstone samples while, methanol for salt-laden water removal, without causing any alteration for the sample original pore space geometry.
+The Soxhlet extraction apparatus method was used for cleaning the Nubia sandstone samples, methanol was used for salt-laden water removal, without causing any alteration for the sample original pore space geometry.
 More than one solvent was used for complete cleaning until the siphoned liquid was colorless.

-The study samples were dried in a vacuum controlled temperature oven at a temperature of 93maximum for a minimum of two hours(API Specifications (1960)).
+The study samples were dried in a vacuum controlled temperature oven at a temperature of 60 centigrade for 48 hours (API Specifications, 1960).
 The weight before and after drying was calculated using an electrical balance in order to measure the moisture content that was about 0.1 mg.

-To avoid any lithologic heterogeneity, the rock ships were taken out from one end and the same prepared cylindrical sample.
-Eleven thin sections of the Nubia sandstone were prepared from core samples representing the Nubia sandstone of Abu Hasswa section using blue dye pigment to provide a background color (Williams and Patel, (2016)).
+To avoid any lithologic rugosity, the rock ships were taken out from one end and the same prepared cylindrical sample.
+Eleven thin sections of the Nubia sandstone were prepared from core samples representing the Nubia sandstone of Abu Hasswa section using blue dye pigment to provide a better estimation of different pore spaces types (Williams and Patel, 2016).
 Careful investigation and description of thin sections was carried out using a polarizing microscope.

 A total of 51 sandstone core samples were tested for porosity, and permeability.
 All samples were dried at low temperature for several days in an oven.

-Porosity was measured by both of mercury pump universal porosimeter (model 101-1A) for bulk volume determination (Vb) and Helium porosimeter (model 7542-005) for grain volume estimation.
+Porosity was measured by using of helium porosimeter, and it is defined as the volume of pore space divided by the bulk volume of the sample.

-Ruska Gas-Permeameter (Hasler-type core holder) was used for permeability measurements for the study samples where each sample was inserted individually into the core holder and surrounded by sealing-stopper, while Nitrogen Gas was injected through the samples at constant pressure (0.5 Atm) the flow rate of the Gas and the pressure difference across the length of each sample was measured.
+Ruska Gas-Permeameter (Hasler-type core holder) was used for permeability measurements for the study samples where each sample was inserted individually into the core holder and surrounded by sealing-stopper, while nitrogen gas was injected through the samples at constant pressure (0.5 Atm) the flow rate of the Gas and the pressure difference across the length of each sample was measured.

-The electrical resistivity (Ro) was measured when samples were fully saturated by brine with water resistivity (Rw= 0.071 ohm.m) using of Core Lab Inc A.C.
-Bridge(Model 100A).
-The measuring technique was outlined byEl Sayed (1976 and 1981).Electrical resistance (r) of the samples was measured along the axis of cylindrical plug.
+The electrical resistivity (Ro) was measured when samples were fully saturated by brine with water resistivity (Rw= 0.071 ohm.m., for salinity 60000 ppm) using of Core Lab Inc A.C.
+Bridge (Model 100A).
+Electrical resistance (r) of the samples was measured along the axis of cylindrical plug.
 Then, resistivity (R) was calculated from the measured resistance (r) using the cross-sectional area of the core (A) and the length of the core (L).
 Formation factor was obtained as a ratio of rock resistivity (Ro) to brine resistivity (Rw) as:

 F = Ro/Rw …………………………………… [11]